HenrikSamuelsson/henriksamuelsson/README.md

 ## Profile

-Henrik is a trained electronics engineer specializing in software development for embedded systems, having for the past ten years worked professionally for various companies in this field.
+Henrik is a trained electronics engineer specializing in software development for embedded systems, having for the past twelve years worked professionally for various companies in this field.

 <details><summary>Skills and Personal Traits</summary>